 Sunnyside Junction: View south towards Sunnyside Junction from the former Gartsherrie line in June 2010.

-Musselburgh: View east from Whitehill Farm Road bridge, Musselburgh, in 2010, looking along the ECML.
+Musselburgh: View south east from Whitehill Farm Road bridge, Musselburgh, in 2010, looking along the ECML.
 The 1988 Musselburgh station is on the other side of the bridge behind the camera.
-The route of the former freight lines to Niddrie West has long since returned to nature.
+The route of the former freight lines from Wanton Walls, long since returned to nature, descended on the right towards Monktonhall Junction.
 [See image 29553]

 New Cumnock: Southbound coal through New Cumnock on 27th June 2011 behind Freightliner 66606.